 -

-Tedman et al. systematically dissect the influence of the chaperone calnexin on the expression and pharmacological correction of over 200 clinical CFTR variants.
-Their deep mutational scanning approach uncovers variant- and domain-specific requirements for calnexin in CFTR maturation and drug responsiveness, with direct implications for the design of personalized cystic fibrosis therapies.
+Tedman et al. systematically dissect the calnexin-dependent expression and pharmacological rescue of over 200 clinical CFTR variants.
+Their deep mutational scanning approach reveals that calnexin is a critical determinant of both CFTR plasma membrane expression and the efficacy of corrector drugs in a variant- and domain-specific manner, with direct implications for targeted cystic fibrosis therapy development.

 -